 Daniel Polanski is a Director of field operations and training at the National Strategic Research Institute at the University of Nebraska, the DOD-designated University Affiliated Research Center sponsored by U.S. Strategic Command.

-Polanski left the Civil Support Team as the Recon NCOIC and was employed as a U.S. government contractor, serving as a security consultant, technical advisor and firearms instructor supporting the ongoing war on terror in Operation Enduring Freedom and Operation Iraqi Freedom.
-He saw numerous deployments to Iraq, Afghanistan and Pakistan.
-When not deployed, Dan supervised and trained candidates in their selection and assessment process to operate in hostile and austere combat zones.
+After serving as the Recon NCOIC of the Civil Support Team, Polanski transitioned into the intelligence community.
+He worked as a security consultant, technical advisor and firearms instructor, supporting the war on terror in Operation Enduring Freedom and Operation Iraqi Freedom.
+His role involved multiple deployments to Iraq, Afghanistan and Pakistan.
+When not deployed, he led and trained candidates in the selection and assessment process for operations in hostile and austere environments.

-During his time as the state WMDC, he deployed to Japan in support of the Fukushima disaster where he was an advisor to CNN.
-He has been consulted by the UAE Ministry of Health to help stand up their CBRNe response capabilities.
-He has acted as a guest instructor at Emory School of Nursing and Public Health, U.S. Air War Collage and Federal Law Enforcement Training Center.
-He has presented to the International Association of Fire Chiefs and the Sheriffs Association on Bio threat response.
+Polanski's expertise took him abroad, including deployment to Japan during the Fukushima disaster as an advisor to CNN.
+He has also advised the UAE Ministry of Health on building their CBRNE response capabilities.
+Polanski has been a guest instructor at institutions like the Emory School of Nursing and Public Health, the U.S. Air War College and the Federal Law Enforcement Training Center.
+He has presented on CBRNE response to the International Association of Fire Chiefs and the Sheriffs Association.

-Polanski earned a bachelor’s degree in homeland security.
-He is a HAZMAT specialist, PPE specialist, certified DOE radiation specialist, EMT, P.O.S.T. certified and HAZMAT instructor.
-He is also a certified criminal intelligence analyst.
+Polanski holds a bachelor’s degree in homeland security and is certified as a HAZMAT specialist, PPE specialist, DOE radiation specialist, EMT, P.O.S.T.-certified instructor, HAZMAT instructor and criminal intelligence analyst.

-Through his role at NSRI, Polanski remains active in the government and private sector by teaching biological threat response, radiological response and other CBRN topics around the country.
+In his current role at the National Strategic Research Institute (NSRI), Polanski remains actively involved with both government and private sectors, providing instruction on biological threat response, radiological response and various CBRNE-related topics across the country.

 As the DOD-designated University Affiliated Research Center (UARC) of U.S. Strategic Command and the University of Nebraska System, the National Strategic Research Institute (NSRI) delivers solutions for strategic deterrence and CWMD mission requirements gaps.
 Our rapid-response capabilities and efficient contracting vehicle can help federal government program managers meet critical research and development needs.
 Connect with us to learn more.